BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ## One Rule to Rule Them All

-As mentioned earlier, our end goal inclueds reusability and composability.
+As mentioned earlier, our end goal includes reusability and composability.
 To that end, remember this rule even if you forget everything else you're read already:

 ***Do not *ever* set margins externally (on the component itself).
 Only set margins internally (from a parent).***